-OAS CAHPS 101: What hospital outpatient departments and ambulatory surgical centers need to know
+OAS CAHPS 101: What HOPDs and ASCs need to know before the survey becomes mandatory

 If your hospital is Medicare-certified, chances are you’ve heard of the Outpatient and Ambulatory Surgery Consumer Assessment of Healthcare Providers & Systems, or OAS CAHPS.
 Survey development began in 2012, and it received CAHPS accreditation in 2015.
-Because of the impact that survey performance may have on your Medicare payments in the near future, it’s vital to understand how this assessment works and how it may affect your organization.
+Because the survey will be mandatory beginning in 2024 for HOPDs and 2025 for ASCs, it’s vital to understand how this patient experience assessment works and how it will affect your organization.
 Let’s remove the mystery and explore some key basics.

 What is OAS CAHPS?